-- Examples of a direct heat source include a hot motor, a hot stove, hot liquids, industrial machinery, and steam.
+Thermal Burns – These burns occur from open flames or other forms of direct heat sources.
+Examples of a direct heat source include a hot motor, a hot stove, hot liquids, industrial machinery, and steam.

-- Examples of electrical burns include, but are not limited to arcs or sparks.
+Electrical Burns – Electrical burns occur from electrical currents.
+Examples of electrical burns include, but are not limited to arcs or sparks.

-- Examples of workplace materials that could cause chemical burns include, but are not limited to solvents and other cleaners.
+Chemical Burns – Chemical burns occur from corrosive and/or caustic workplace material.
+Examples of workplace materials that could cause chemical burns include, but are not limited to solvents and other cleaners.

 Thermal Burn Injuries

 In the event of an open flame injury in which a worker’s clothes have caught fire, immediately attempt to extinguish the flames.

-It is important to understand that victim’s should be assisted so as long doing so does not cause harm to the person assisting.
+It is important to understand that the victim’s should be assisted so as long as doing so does not cause harm to the person assisting.
 While assisting a victim is not necessarily the responsibility of another, thus, assisting is optional, the failure to assist can make a bystander liable for the severe injury or death of a victim.
 Every state will have its own rules and laws regarding helping people who are in danger.
 In the State of California, these are generally referred to as Good Samaritan Laws.
 If you would like to know about the laws concerning this in your region, speak to an experienced and qualified attorney.

 Electrical Burn Injuries

 If you or someone you know has suffered an electrical burn injury, it is important to seek immediate medical attention.
 Electrical burn injuries will typically appear minor, as they often do not show up on the surface of the victim’s skin.
 Electrical burns will typically cause damage to a person through internal injuries.
-Further, victims who suffer electrical burn injuries are also more likely to suffer devastating falls as the jolt from the electricity can be strong enough to cause the victim to fall.
+Further, victims who suffer electrical burn injuries are also more likely to suffer devastating falls, as the jolt from the electricity can be strong enough to cause the victim to fall.

 Electrical burn injuries can be highly dangerous.
-If it is possible, be sure to shut off the source of the electricity or power.
+If it is possible, be sure to shut off the source of electricity or power.
 Electrical burn injury victims may also require cardiopulmonary resuscitation, commonly referred to as CPR.